 Research in the lab is focused on biodiversity conservation and understanding the different forces shaping plant and animal communities due to environmental change.
-In general, funding is available through a variety of sources, and I am particularly interested in working with students interested in developing projects addressing conservation needs under the following three themes: (1) a strong field component (focused in the western U.S and on birds, butterflies, and their habitats); (2) spatial modeling and landscape ecology, including remote sensing and GIS approaches; and (3) quantitative ecology.
+I am particularly interested in working with students interested in developing projects addressing conservation needs under the following three themes: (1) a strong field component (focused in the western U.S and on birds, butterflies, and their habitats); (2) spatial modeling and landscape ecology, including remote sensing and GIS approaches; and (3) quantitative ecology.
 I am also very open to motivated students bringing their own ideas to the lab.

 Cal State L.A is an exciting place to be.
 We have a great group of faculty and students doing exciting work on diverse topics; we are nearby wonderful protected areas (e.g. San Gabriel Mountains National Monument); the Los Angeles region boasts exceptional regional plant and animal diversity (e.g. from sea to desert, and everything in between); we are surrounded by urban-eco islands (e.g. Griffith Park); and Cal State LA is a vibrant campus with new lab spaces.
 More on the College of Natural and Social Sciences can be found here.